fleming79/async-kernel/README.md

 There are two callers:

-- `Shell` - run in the `MainThread` [^non-main-thread] for handling for user related requests (including comm messages).
+- `Shell` - runs in the `MainThread` handling user related requests[^non-main-thread].
-- `Control` - runs in a separate thread for handling control related request (including debug).
+- `Control` - runs in a separate thread handling control related requests.

 ### Messaging

-Messages are received in a separate thread (per-channel) which schedules execution on the associated caller after determining the RunMode.
+Messages are received in a separate thread (per-channel) then handled in the associated thread (shell/control) concurrently according to the determined run mode.

 ### Run mode

-Run mode is Enumeration of the execution modes available:
+The run modes available are:

 - `RunMode.direct` → [`Caller.call_direct`](https://fleming79.github.io/async-kernel/latest/reference/caller/#async_kernel.caller.Caller.call_direct):
   Run the request in the scheduler.